vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## What happens if I use a smaller block size when measuring performance?
 {: faq}

-Maximum IOPS can still be obtained when using smaller block sizes, however throughput will be lower.
+Maximum IOPS can still be obtained when using smaller block sizes, however throughput will be less.
 For example, a volume with 6000 IOPS would have the following throughput at various block sizes:

 * 16 KB * 6000 IOPS == ~93.75 MB/sec
 * 8 KB * 6000 IOPS == ~46.88 MB/sec
 * 4 KB * 6000 IOPS == ~23.44 MB/sec

-## Will I be charged for usage and are there quota limits?
+## How will I be charged for usage?
 {: faq}

-For more information on how you are billed, see [Pricing for Block Storage for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-block-storage-pricing).
-Certain limits apply.
+For information on how you are charged for usage, see [Pricing for Block Storage for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-block-storage-for-vpc).

+## Are there quota limits?
+{: faq}
-For more information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#quotas).
+For information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#quotas).

 ## After creating a volume, can I increase its capacity later?
 {: faq}